hkellaway/HNKWordLookup/README.md

 pod "HNKWordLookup", "~> 1.0"
 ```

-## Getting Started
+## API Key

 HNKWordLookup uses the [Wordnik](http://developer.wordnik.com/docs.html) API to lookup information.
-You will need your Wornik API key in order to use HNKWordLookup.
+You will need a Wornik API key in order to use HNKWordLookup.

 * Create a [Wordnik](https://www.wordnik.com/signup) account
 * Once activated, find your API key on your [Settings](https://www.wordnik.com/users/edit) page